hakito/docker-nginx-ssl-proxy/README.md

 # SSL Front-End Proxy With Automatic Free Certificate Management And Digest Authentication

-This image is base on [danieldent/nginx-ssl-proxy](https://hub.docker.com/r/danieldent/nginx-ssl-proxy) but provides digest authtentication instead of basic authentication.
+This image is based on [danieldent/nginx-ssl-proxy](https://hub.docker.com/r/danieldent/nginx-ssl-proxy) but provides digest authtentication instead of basic authentication.

 Zero configuration required - set up SSL in 30 seconds.
 Out of the box A rating at SSL labs.
 HTTP/2 enabled for increased performance.